 How could we have ever missed that report, right?
 It’s so easy to find.

 Like a lot of little features inside Google Analytics (GA), the tab reports becomes quite useful – after you know how to easily get to them.
-Again, if you don’t want to have to remember all those steps each time, just create a Shortcut.

 In the screenshot above, I’m examining traffic to and from the homepage (as indicated by the bottom arrow on the right).
 From the little dropdown, you can easily select any page on your site to see which pages visitors viewed before arriving at the page and which pages they saw after the selected page.